-Below are some of my thoughts on the different types of privacy features you could add, some pool privacy ideas to get your design juices flowing, and some tips on installation.
+Below are my thoughts on the different types of privacy features you could add, some pool privacy ideas to get your design juices flowing, and some installation tips.
 Let’s get started.

 Comfort and Privacy